1997 Indianapolis 500

-With two laps to go in the race, polesitter Arie Luyendyk led teammate Scott Goodyear.
+With two laps to go in the race, Luyendyk led with Goodyear running second.
 A caution came out on the 199th lap after Tony Stewart brushed the turn four wall.
-The pace car did not come out to pack-up the field.
+The pace car did not come out to pack up the field.
 Drivers and crews expected the race would finish under the caution.
-Without warning, the green and white flag were displayed at the starter's stand on the final lap, signifying the track was back to racing conditions.
+Without warning, the green and white flag was displayed at the starter's stand on the final lap, signifying the track was back to racing conditions.
 None of the cars in the field were prepared for the restart, and yellow lights around the course remained illuminated for many seconds afterwards.
-Luyendyk held on to win, but controversy erupted regarding the officials' poor handling of the situation.
-This last-lap incident, followed by a major scoring snafu two weeks later at Texas, led to the USAC being permanently removed from sanctioning the IRL and Indy 500, in favor of in-house officiating.
+Luyendyk held on to win, but the officials' handling of the situation drew criticism.
+This incident, followed by a scoring snafu two weeks later at Texas, led the IRL to oust USAC as sanctioning body in favor of in-house officiating.

-The win by Arie Luyendyk marked the milestone 50th Indianapolis 500 victory for Firestone.
-It was Luyendyk's second Indy victory (he also won in 1990), as well as Scott Goodyear's second runner-up finish (1992).
-It was the third time in his career that Goodyear narrowly lost the Indy 500 in the closing stages.
-Luyendyk became the first driver since A. J. Foyt to win the race with both a turbocharged and a normally-aspirated engine.
+The win marked the milestone 50th Indianapolis 500 victory for Firestone tires.
+It was Luyendyk's second Indy victory, after 1990.
+Luyendyk became the first driver since A. J. Foyt to win the race with both a turbocharged and a normally aspirated engine.
+It was Scott Goodyear's second runner-up finish (1992) at Indy, and the third time he narrowly lost the race in the closing stages.